Causes of Childlessness in Marriage: Male Factors and Female Factors and their Solutions

 Most women, before they start having children, do have what we call Primary dysmenorrhea (painful menstruation).
 This condition at this stage of a woman’s life is normal.
 But if a woman has had a baby in the time past, she should never have painful menstruation again.
 In the case that a woman who has had a baby has painful menstruation, this may be as a result of a serious infection in the uterus.
 An infection that causes menstrual pain after giving birth to the first baby is very dangerous.
 PID can cause infertility in women.
 Women who have discharge of any color at all should see a medical doctor.

 Normally, a baby does not stay in a dirty womb.
 The womb must be sterile and clean for it to carry a baby till delivery.
-Once there is infection in the womb, a baby cannot stay there, if the woman conceives, the baby falls off.
+Once there is an infection in the womb, a baby cannot stay there, if the woman conceives, the baby falls off.

 5. Hostile cervix or uterus syndrome